cracked-machine/cpp_fatfs/README.md

-### cpp_fatfs
-A C++ port of the fatfs library

 ### Architecture

 The main architecture consists of a public API that uses a lower level disk IO layer.
+This shows specific implementations of the DiskIO layer for MMC/SD and USB.

 ![](doc/cpp_fatfs-BlockDiagram.png)